 - Be Authentic

 Dirty talk can feel silly if you expect it to be what you’ve seen in the movies.
-You might have this idea that dirty talk is something specific.
-But good dirty talk is what you make it, and to do it well, you have to be yourself.
-While you may take on a role in your dirty talk (e.g. the ravished submissive, the dominant boor) you need to find something of yourself in the role.
+Good dirty talk doesn't follow a specific script, it's what you make it, and to do it well, you have to be yourself.
+While you may take on some elements of a fantasy role (e.g. the ravished submissive, the dominant boor) you need to find something of yourself in the role.
 Make a list of different aspects of your personality you can draw on for inspiration.

 - Find Your Voice